populr/parallel_queue/README.md

 To check for any common values between d1.txt and d2.txt (there should be none):

     $ comm -1 -2 d1.txt d2.txt
+    should not have any matches (make sure you delete the two files between runs)